makerdao/mcd-cli/README.md

 ## Configuration

-Mcd is built on [Seth](https://github.com/dapphub/dapptools/tree/master/src/seth) and uses the same network configuration options, which just like Seth, can be defined in the `~/sethrc` initialisation file.
+`mcd` is built on [Seth](https://github.com/dapphub/dapptools/tree/master/src/seth) and uses the same network configuration options, which just like Seth, can be defined in the `~/sethrc` initialisation file.

 Similar to Seth, `mcd` also supports transaction signing with Ledger hardware wallets and can run against both local and remote nodes.